jneidel/jneidel.com/content/review/neurostreams/index.md

 A caveat up-front: There is not an official English version of this product.
 For the sounds that does **not** make a difference.
-For your convenience I wrote an English [quick reference guide](misc/neurostreams-quick-reference) that works as an overview for all the available tracks.
+For your convenience I wrote an English [quick reference guide](misc/neurostreams-quick-reference), which works as an overview for all the available tracks.
 It also links to the translated catalogue pages where you can find more details about each sound.
 With that, you should have everything you need, to get the most out of this